 Dry skin after breast cancer radiation treatment is fairly common.
 In addition to dry, flaky, itchy skin, you may experience sunburn-like skin changes to the treated area.

 Sandhya Pruthi, M.D.

-Check out these best-sellers and special offers on books and newsletters from Mayo Clinic.
+Check out these best-sellers and special offers on books and newsletters from Mayo Clinic Press.

 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.org," "Mayo Clinic Healthy Living," and the triple-shield Mayo Clinic logo are trademarks of Mayo Foundation for Medical Education and Research.